Step by Step Planning Guide for Student Events

 There are different requirements from the Student Activities Office for each type of event.

-Review the Student Event Management Plan template that pertains to the type of event you are planning:
+Review the Student Event Management Plan template that pertains to the type of event you are planning.
+Editable templates are available on our Event Planning page.

 Fill in the relevant information and submit this with your event registration.